-The number of deaths of infants below one year per 1000 live births.
+The number of deaths of infants below one year in ratio to the number of live births that year.

-The number of males and females in a population, divided into age groups.
+The number of males and females in a population, divided into five-yearly age groups.

-A disease that can be transmitted from one person to another.
+A disease that can be transmitted from one person to another or transferred via vector such a biting insects.